Skip to content

 See policy document for information on contextualisation.
 For details of University policy, please click here.

 No offers are made without interview.
 Interviews are offered to applicants who achieve the highest positions according to their academic and non-academic rankings (some degree of mutual compensation between these is allowed).
 The number of applicants to be interviewed in order to meet the student intake quota is determined at the start of the admissions cycle.
-Interviews normally take place during a four-month period beginning in November, and no significance should be attached to whether the interview date is early or late within this period.
+Interviews normally take place from November to March, and no significance should be attached to whether the interview date is early or late within this period.
 Those who are not invited for interview will be informed, through UCAS, that their application has been unsuccessful.

 Interviews normally last 20 minutes.
 By prior arrangement, applicants can choose to have a bilingual interview conducted in the Welsh and English languages.